Skip to main content

 So practice, dear friends.
 Transfer your weight.
 Watch your thoughts.
 Move your energy.
 Let the watcher become the master and the thinker the servant.
 In this, you will find your true self—the calm, the stillness, the power that flows through all things.

 You will become, as we say in Tai Chi, "one with the dao," moving in harmony with the universe.
-The energy (Qi) is always with you; you must learn how to flow with it.
+The energy (Qi) is always with you; you must learn how to flow.

 Comments